 These bodies supplement UK participation in European innovation outside of EU research and innovation Framework Programmes and demonstrate the important role that the UK plays in wider European research.
 However, they do not replace the importance of the UK gaining full associated country status to the EU’s Horizon Europe.

 In his speech, Minister Gyimah also discussed the future EU-UK relationship on R&D. On the UK’s future association with Horizon Europe, he called for the need for a balanced approach that is mutually beneficial with a fair level of financial contribution, access, and influence.

-As we blogged about previously, the government sees influence in Horizon Europe as a hugely important factor.
-The UK wants to make sure that its voice is heard in discussions such as in EU R&D bodies.
-Minister Gyimah gave the examples of the European Research Area and Innovation Committee and the European Strategy Forum on Research Infrastructure, which allow non-member states to have a say over priorities (non-member state Switzerland is represented on the ESFRI executive board).
+As we have blogged about previously, the government sees influence in Horizon Europe as a hugely important factor.
+The UK wants to make sure that its voice is heard in discussions in EU R&D bodies.
+Minister Gyimah gave the examples of the European Research Area and Innovation Committee, and the European Strategy Forum on Research Infrastructure, both which allow non-member states to have a say over priorities (non-member state Switzerland is represented on the ESFRI executive board).
 The UK is looking for this type of an arrangement.

 It should be noted however that in many EU R&D institutions, associated countries typically have observer status, without the ability to vote.

 According to the minister, the UK's contribution both in finance and in science excellence should be taken into account, and so the level of the UK's access to Programmes should not be constrained.

 The UK government is interested in having a far-reaching science and innovation pact

 The government has also set out its intentions for a potential agreement in its Framework for the UK-EU partnership on Science, research and innovation.
 In it, the government calls for a ‘far-reaching’ Science and Innovation Pact with the EU, a bilateral science and technology agreement similar to what the EU has with 20 countries around the world.